schnitzeltony/meta-mortsgna/README.md

     form /etc/skel.

 [recipes-image](recipes-image):
-  * All images for cinnamon / console / gnome / kde / liri / lxqt / weston / xfce are found in this folder.
+  * All images for cinnamon / console / gnome / kde / lxqt / weston / xfce are found in this folder.
     allgui-images build images for all desktop environments.

 [recipes-utils](recipes-utils):